 The reason we see so many, is that roughly 1 in 10 households rents 1 or more units in this country.
 It has become a commodity that many Americans can’t live without – more space!
 But don’t worry, with average market occupancies approaching 90% in this country, the self storage business is far from becoming saturated any time soon.

 The beauty of this business is that you don’t need a significant amount of capital or credit to start.
-In fact, many of our students have little to no money of their own and have still gone on to successfully own and wholesale self storage facilities.
-The fact is that there is so much money available through banks and private lenders to fund your deals that by simply deploying a few of our strategies that we teach about how to close deals will finally remove the barrier to success due to lack of money.
+In fact, many of our students have little to no money of their own.
+They have still gone on to successfully own and wholesale self storage facilities.
+The fact is, there is so much money available through banks and private lenders to fund your deals that, by simply deploying a few of our strategies that we teach about, how to close deals will finally remove the barrier to success due to lack of money.

-Can I still do this?
-Most of the people we train to invest are in the same position and have gone on to buy their own properties.
+Most of the people we train to invest are in the same position.
+They have then gone on to buy their own properties.
 The strategies we teach allows you to start the business in your spare time.
-What many people have found, or have in mind, is that as they acquire more facilities, ultimately, it would end up costing them more money to go to work due to the lost opportunity of ignoring their self storage investing business.
+Many people have found that as they acquire more facilities it ends up costing them more money to go to secular work.
+This would be due to the lost opportunity of ignoring their self storage investing business.
 That’s when people make the switch to becoming a full time self storage investor.

 As with any investment, of course there are risks involved.
-But as a responsible investor it is up to you to get the proper education and professional guidance to reduce those risks as much as possible.
+But, as a responsible investor, it is up to you to get the proper education and professional guidance.
+This will reduce those risks as much as possible.
 Without doing the proper due diligence, you could end up making a bad acquisition and end up losing money.
-However, it is important to not that the same risks exist even when purchasing your own house.
-With the right education, you can ensure you safely invest your money so there is a significantly reduced chance that your investment isn’t as profitable as anticipated.
+However, it is important to note that the same risks exist even when purchasing your own house.
+With the right education, you can ensure you safely invest your money.
+There is a significantly reduced chance that your investment isn’t as profitable as anticipated.

 Now, I am not an attorney so even I don’t know all the specific laws as they pertain to real estate transactions in each state.
 But the good news is that I don’t need to.
-What I do and what I teach my students to do is to work with specific attorneys in the situations where they need to, but the key is to only work with them when you need to.
+What I do, and what I teach my students to do, is to work with specific attorneys when necessary.
+The key is to only work with them when you absolutely need to.
 Knowing how to work with your team members, like attorneys, wisely and economically is an easy skill to learn and essential to your success.

-Investing in self storage needn’t be complicated.
-It’s a matter of understanding the deal, knowing how to complete the due diligence properly, and obtaining the necessary funding to close the deal.
-Once you understand these 3 steps, you can successfully acquire self storage facilities anywhere in the country – not just your own backyard.
-And the good news is that you can do this in as little as 10 hours a week or even less.
+Investing in self storage doesn’t need to be complicated.
+It’s a matter of understanding the deal, knowing how to complete the due diligence properly, then obtaining the necessary funding to close the deal.
+Once you understand these 3 steps, you can successfully acquire self storage facilities anywhere in the country.
+You don’t have to just look in your own backyard.
+The best part?
+You can do this in as little as 10 hours a week or even less!
 Some of my most successful students have gone on to close their first deal in a matter of weeks.
 Like most things in life, the more time and effort you dedicate, the more successful you can become.